AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-On average, Montana drivers can expect to pay slightly less than the national average for both full and minimum coverage.
-Teens and drivers with a poor credit score can expect some of the highest rates in the state, with policies averaging at $5,659 and $3,233, respectively.
-Helena and Missoula have some of the cheapest average rates in the state, Billings has some of the most expensive.
+On average, Montana drivers can expect to pay rates that align with the national average for both full coverage, with cheaper rates for minimum coverage.
+Teens and drivers with a poor credit score can expect some of the highest rates in the state.
+State Farm and USAA have some of the cheapest rates, on average.

 Methodology